Circuit Training: Ford Focus RS Test Drive

 So what happened at the racetrack?
 The ‘Launch’ facility was indeed impressive, although I suspect my car didn’t manage the official 0-62 of 4.7secs on the first go, because I’d forgotten to release the handbrake.
 The instructor managed not to laugh.

-If you like in your face, grown up hooligan’s hot hatches, then you’ll love the Focus RS.
-It’s brilliant at what it does, but apparently I wasn’t brilliant at making it do those things.
+If you like in your face, grown-up hot hatches, then you’ll love the Focus RS.
+It’s brilliant at what it does, but apparently, I wasn’t brilliant at making it do those things.
+If you fancy giving it a go then it’s time to upgrade your car.
+Get your online car valuation today!